wadepei/file-comparator/README.md

 Assume you have packaged this program into an executable jar `Diff.jar`: <br/>
 [1] `java -jar Diff.jar [options] <file1> <file2>` <br/>
 [2] `java -jar Diff.jar [options] <directory>` <br/>
-Note: the directory you choose to compare must contains exactly TWO files. <br/>
+*Note*: the directory you choose to compare must contains exactly TWO files. <br/>
 Options include: <br/>
 `-h -help --help`	: show usage info. <br/>
 `-Dseparator=...`	: defines the separator other than the default space character. <br/>
 `-Dout=...`	: defines the output file to store the result. <br/>
 ###Examples:
 `java -jar Diff.jar a.txt b.txt` 	// Compare the two files a.txt and b.txt <br/>
 `java -jar Diff.jar foo/bar` 	    // Compare the two files in the directory foo/bar <br/>
 `java -jar Diff.jar .` 		        // Compare the two files in current directory <br/>
 `java -jar Diff.jar . -Dseparator=:` 	    // Defines the separator of ':' <br/>
 `java -jar Diff.jar . -Dout=result.txt` 	// Defines the output file 'result.txt' to store the comparing result <br/>

+Any questions or suggestions please feel free to reach the author `Wade Pei` at wadepei@163.com <br/>